 Streetcars first came about in New Orleans in 1835 and became a fundamental part of New Orleans’s public transportation.

 Though almost becoming obsolete in the 1940s when replaced by buses, the St. Charles line on St. Charles Avenue continued in operation and is now the oldest continuously operating street railway system in the world.

 Since then, three other lines have been brought back into operation; Canal Street, Riverfront and Rampart lines.

 But by far St Charles line is the most popular streetcar to ride on.
 Each car is considered a Historic Landmark and takes you on a tour through beautiful Live Oak shaded streets starting at the French Quarter all the way to St. Charles Avenue and South Carrolton Ave.

 A one-way fare will cost you $1.25 or you can buy a 1-5 day jazzy pass.

 6) Enjoy the Peace and Quiet at St. Louis Cathedral

-One of the most notable landmarks in the French Quarter of the city is the St. Louis Cathedral.
+One of the most notable landmarks in the French Quarter of the city, and one of my best things to do in New Orleans, is the St. Louis Cathedral.

 It is the oldest continuously active cathedral in the U.S. and was founded in 1720, though the cathedral standing today was not completed until 1850.